BioLM/py-biolm/docs/model-docs/esm_suite/esm2_fold.rst

 .. article-info::
     :avatar: ../img/book_icon.png
     :author: Article Information
-    :date: Jul 24, 2021
+    :date: Oct 24, 2023
     :read-time: 5 min read
     :class-container: sd-p-2 sd-outline-muted sd-rounded-1

-*On this page, we will show and explain the use of Esmfold for protein structure prediction.
-Document the BioLM API for folding, demonstrate no-code  and code interfaces to folding.*
+*This page explains the use of ESMFold, as well as documents its usage on BioLM for protein structure prediction.*

 -----------
 Description